The Pretend President: Pence handles tasks declined by Trump in final days

-Pence, in many ways, has long been the platonic ideal of a Republican president in the Trump era — conservative, seemingly imperturbable and, perhaps most importantly, distinctly not Trump.
+Pence, in many ways, has long been the historic picture of a Republican president in the Trump era — conservative, seemingly imperturbable and, perhaps most importantly, distinctly not Trump.

-And now, in the waning days of the Trump administration, Pence is occupying the role of Pretend President, executing the tasks and responsibilities of the presidency — some ceremonial and historic, others urgent and practical — that Trump is unwilling to do.
+And now, in the waning days of the Trump administration, Pence is occupying the role of pretend president, executing the tasks and responsibilities of the presidency — some ceremonial and historic, others urgent and practical — that Trump is unwilling to do.

 Of course, serving as understudy is the inherent lot of any vice president, and Pence is hardly the first second-in-command to take on additional duties traditionally associated with their boss.
 When Woodrow Wilson had a severe stroke toward the end of his presidency, his vice president and Cabinet secretaries took over many of his responsibilities.
-When Franklin D. Roosevelt was ill and could’t travel as much during the end of his time in the White House, his vice president at the time, Harry S. Truman, helped shoulder the burden.
+When Franklin D. Roosevelt was ill and couldn’t travel as much during the end of his time in the White House, his vice president at the time, Harry S. Truman, helped shoulder the burden.

-But, Chervinsky said, with Trump not actually incapacitated and with a nation currently facing multiple crises — the coronavirus pandemic, the struggling economy, and the “enormous threat of white supremacist violence” surrounding Biden’s inauguration, among others — Pence’s recent prominence only underscores Trump’s absence.
+But, Chervinsky said, with Trump not actually incapacitated and with a nation currently facing multiple crises — the coronavirus pandemic, the struggling economy and the “enormous threat of white-supremacist violence” surrounding Biden’s inauguration, among others — Pence’s recent prominence only underscores Trump’s absence.

 In the weeks following Trump’s electoral defeat, the White House press office began blasting out almost farcical language each day claiming, “President Trump will work from early in the morning until late in the evening.
 He will make many calls and have many meetings.”

-Trump has not held a public event since a week ago, when he visited the border wall in the Rio Grande Valley and refused to accept any culpability for the violent insurrection by his angry supporters at the Capitol on Jan.
+Trump has not held a public event since Jan.
+12, when he visited the border wall in the Rio Grande Valley and refused to accept any culpability for the violent insurrection by his angry supporters at the Capitol on Jan.
 6.

 But while Trump has remained largely out of sight, Pence has actually been present and visible.
 On Thursday, in addition to receiving an inauguration security briefing at FEMA, the vice president made an unplanned stop to greet National Guard troops stationed on the East Front of the Capitol.